adamkow/FE-Spokes/README.md

 ## Getting Started

-To use the NC News App, you can follow these steps:
+To use the Spokes app, you can follow these steps:

 1. Clone the repository: